Ohio City, Cleveland: Features

 The Cleveland Hostel, which opened in 2012, is the first and only hostel in the city of Cleveland.
-The hostel is located on West 25th Street and Chatham Avenue adjacent to the W.25th Street Station on the RTA Red Line.
+The hostel was located on West 25th Street and Chatham Avenue adjacent to the W.25th Street Station on the RTA Red Line.

 Serving as the only auxiliary location for the Cleveland Museum of Art, the Transformer Station, located at Church and West 29th Street, functions primarily as its contemporary art gallery space.

 St. John's Episcopal Church, located at Church and West 26th Street, is the oldest consecrated building in Cuyahoga County and is the mother church of the current Episcopal cathedral located in downtown Cleveland.
 The church was one of the final stops on the Underground Railroad in Northeastern Ohio, and the remains of an entrance to a tunnel leading to the banks of the nearby Cuyahoga River can still be seen in the basement.
 Several nearby streets retain church-related names, such as Vestry.
 An Episcopal parish continues to worship in the space, although membership has dramatically declined with the demographic changes in the neighborhood.

 The Carnegie West Branch of Cleveland Public Library has been in continuous operation since opening in 1910.
 Designed by Edward Tilton, the architect of four buildings on Ellis Island in New York, Carnegie West features a modified Renaissance and classical style exterior.

 Ohio City has experienced a massive building and development boom in recent years.
 As such, the neighborhood has attracted young professionals, microbreweries, artisans, and locally owned shops and restaurants.
 It is widely regarded as one of Ohio's most trendy and welcoming neighborhoods for all ages, ethnicities, and lifestyles.